deepinsight/insightface/web-demos/swapping_discord/README.md

 Q: Support multi-facial replacement?

 A: Yes, you can input a comma splitted idname list, such as ``/setid me,you,him,her``.
 You can also use the ``_`` symbol to indicate no-replacement(e.g. ``/setid me,_,him``).

+Q: How to get good results?

+A: 1) Select front-view, high quality, no glasses, no heavy bangs ID photos; 2) Try greedy mode if you need higher identity similarity; 3) For the target image, please ensure that the facial features are proportionate to those of real humans, otherwise it may cause overflow effects.

 ## Other notes: